Skip to content

 4. Visuals & Audio — The Presentation Layer (Optional)

-By default, players see a clean chat interface.
-That's enough for most worlds.
+By default players see a clean chat interface, and for most worlds that's plenty.

-But if you want more, you can add custom UI and audio to shape how your world looks and sounds.
-Custom UI lets you build anything from styled message bubbles to full game interfaces with health bars, maps, and inventories.
-Audio adds background music, sound effects, and ambient layers that the AI triggers naturally in its narrative.
+But if you want to go further, you can add custom UI and audio to shape how your world looks and sounds.
+Custom UI lets you build anything from styled message bubbles to a full game interface (health bars, maps, inventory).
+Audio adds background music, sound effects, and ambience that the AI triggers naturally in its narration.

 Learn more about visuals and audio

-Here's the exact order of what gets assembled into the AI's prompt each turn.
-The AI pays the most attention to content at the beginning and end — content in the middle gets less focus.
-Understanding this helps you place content where it has the most impact:
+Here's the exact order in which content is assembled into the AI's prompt each turn.
+The AI pays the most attention to the beginning and end — content in the middle gets less focus.
+Understanding this helps you place content where it works hardest:

 OrderWhatWhere You Configure It